CU project controversy: Components

-Arguments against the CU Project
+Arguments against the CU project

-The first opponents to the CU Project were farmers who found out that the powerline would be built on their land.
+The first opponents to the CU project were farmers who found out that the powerline would be built on their land.
 Farmers were upset with the way that the powerline route was initially conceived.
-In 1973 UPA and CPA hired a consulting firm which used a numbering system to assess the value of the land between North Dakota and Minnesota.
+In 1973 the UPA and CPA hired a consulting firm which used a numbering system to assess the value of the land between North Dakota and Minnesota.
 They assigned high numbers (more value) to airports, highways, and wildlife areas but zero to agricultural land.
 The line would cross diagonally across farms, which farmers believed would disrupt irrigation and aerial spraying and seeding, limit future land use, and reduce the value of the land.
 Farmers believed that their way of life was being disrupted to "supply mainly urban population centers" with power.
-UPA and CPA customers did not like the fact that their electricity bills would be increased in order to pay off the loans the REA and other creditors had granted UPA and CPA to finance the project.
-Opponents believed that CPA and UPA "demand forecasts might be self-serving" and that alternatives to building the line such as conservation were not seriously considered.
+The UPA's and CPA's customers did not like the fact that their electricity bills would be increased in order to pay off the loans that the REA and other creditors had granted the UPA and CPA to finance the project.
+Opponents believed that the CPA and UPA "demand forecasts might be self-serving" and that alternatives to building the line such as conservation were not seriously considered.
 Farmers worried that the effects of direct electric current on livestock and humans had not been adequately explored.